 - Place the (U)SIM card connector close to the module.
-Keep the trace length less than 200 mm if possible. - Route (U)SIM card traces at the inner-layer of the PCB, and surround the traces with ground on that
+Keep the trace length less than 200 mm if possible. - Route (U)SIM card traces at the inner-layer of the PCB, and surround the traces with ground on that layer and ground planes above and below.
+For signal traces, provide space from power supply traces,

 - Ensure the tracing between the (U)SIM card connector and the module is short and wide.
-Keep the trace width of GND and USIM_VDD at least 0.5 mm to maintain the same electric potential. - To avoid cross-talk between USIM_DATA and USIM_CLK, keep the traces away from each other and shield them with surrounded ground. - To offer better ESD protection, you can add a TVS array of which the parasitic capacitance should be less than 30 pF.
-Add 22 Ω resistors in series between the module and the (U)SIM card connector to facilitate debugging.
+Keep the trace width of ground and USIM_VDD at least 0.5 mm to maintain the same electric potential. - To avoid cross-talk between USIM_DATA and USIM_CLK, keep the traces away from each other and shield them with surrounded ground. - To offer better ESD protection, you can add a TVS array of which the parasitic capacitance should be less than 10 pF.
+Add 22 Ω resistors in series between the module and the (U)SIM card connector to facilitate debugging and improve ESD protection.
 Additionally, add 22 pF capacitors in parallel among USIM_DATA, USIM_CLK and USIM_RST signal traces to filter out RF interference. - For USIM_DATA, it is recommended to add a 10 k Ω pull-up resistor near the (U)SIM card connector to improve the anti-jamming capability of the (U)SIM card.